 13. Pimps, Whores and Welfare Brats

-Author Star Parker tells an inspirational, bracing and at times shocking story of how her life transformed from one of crime, drugs, welfare and believing the liberal lies that are broadcast continuously for the enslavement of the poor, despondent and disadvantaged to one of entrepreneurialism, success and self-determination.
+Author Star Parker tells an inspirational, bracing and at times shocking story of how her life transformed from one of drugs, welfare and believing the liberal lies that are broadcast continuously for the enslavement of the poor, despondent and disadvantaged to one of entrepreneurialism, success and self-determination.

 Author Parker pulls no punches, and the book provides insight into the real goals of government machinations and initiatives that are ostensibly charitable, but instead enslave through dependency.